 Climate and weather are two of the most talked about topics today.
 Politicians and scientists discuss climate change at length, and we are all too familiar with the devastating floods and hurricanes we see around the world.

-OPAL scientists have been working with the Met Office to produce activities that will increase your awareness and understanding of weather and climate.
+OPAL scientists have worked with the Met Office to produce activities that will increase your awareness and understanding of weather and climate.

 Your climate questions answered

 What is climate change and how do we know it is happening?
 Can we believe long-term forecasts?

-The Met Office has answered as many of your climate change questions as possible.
+The Met Office has answered your burning questions about climate.